Existing active substance

 - the prospective participant has the right to refer to all the data that the existing participant referred to or submitted to the evaluating competent authority.

-Participants may withdraw from the Review Programme by informing the Agency or the evaluating competent authority, through a web form of their intention to withdraw.
+Participants may withdraw from the Review Programme by informing the Agency through R4BP 4 of their intention to withdraw.
 Participants will also be considered to have withdrawn where they fail to submit the approval application in time, the application is rejected, they fail to provide requested additional information or fail to pay the applicable fees in time.

 Where the withdrawal is made before the evaluating competent authority submits its competent authority report to the applicant for final comments, it is considered as a "timely withdrawal".

-Following a "timely withdrawal", the Agency will update the information in R4BP 3 with respect to the identity of the participants.
+Following a "timely withdrawal", the Agency will update the information in R4BP 3 with respect to the identity of the participants and the Article 95 list will be updated accordingly.

 Where a biocidal product covered by the scope of the BPR and being placed on the market consists of, contains or generates an existing active substance which is neither approved, nor already included in the Review Programme for the product-type, and is not included in Annex I to the BPR, that substance is eligible for inclusion into the Review Programme if it falls into one of these three groups: